AndThenTheresPhysics (real name unknown)

-Hey: you can’t talk.
-Like a moth to a car accident, you just couldn’t resist reading this train wreck of an article, could you?
+Hey: you can’t talk, can you?
+Like a moth to a car accident, you just couldn’t resist reading this train-wreck of an article, could you?

 But that would be such a gross misunderstanding of my point, I’d almost have to conclude you were wilfully misinterpreting me.
-That’s not even what this post is about, for Christ’s sake!
+That’s not even close to what this post is about, for snipped’s sake!

 So what is it about?